 - 1. Management and the Board of Directors review regular financial statements and reports on ASH's financial position.
 The Board also reviews and approves an annual budget. - 2.
 An annual certified audit is conducted by an outside independent public accounting firm with not-for-profit accounting and auditing experience.
 It checks all aspects of ASH from the receipt and disbursement of money to the systems and procedures that control operations. - 3.
-ASH employs a highly qualified and effective chief financial officer. - 4.
+ASH board regularly works with its vendor consultant to maintain best practices for the continual development of ASH sharing levels. - 4.
 ASH implemented and abides by the provisions of the Sarbanes-Oxley Act of 2002, which directly addresses fraud prevention.
 As a non-profit organization, ASH is not required to take this action, but it does so as an additional safeguard. - 5.
 ASH staff members who receive money do not disburse money. - 6.
-ASH staff members who prepare checks for payment do not sign the checks.

-- 7. ASH staff members who sign the checks do not reconcile bank statements. - 8.
+ASH staff members who prepare checks for payment do not sign the checks. - 7.
+ASH staff members who sign the checks do not reconcile bank statements. - 8.
 All disbursements-whether from escrow funds or operating funds- are reviewed by the ASH president and the chief financial officer.